 7. Host a regular product training

-The last thing we do is work with our product team to host a bi-weekly enablement meeting.
+The last thing we do is host a bi-weekly product training.
 This meeting is held every other week for everyone on the sales and customer success teams.
 We cover any product releases that have happened in the past two weeks, provide walk-throughs, discuss any new collateral, etc.

-The meeting is also an opportunity for reps to ask questions about new features or request resources that will help them sell better.
+The meeting is also an opportunity for the sales team members to ask questions about new features or request changes that will help them better demo our product.
 It’s a great time to connect and get on the same page.

 Now it’s your turn